 Believe it or not, the number one factor that determines your cat’s health and well-being is your cat’s diet.
-What they eat, when, and how often, are very important questions that should not be taken lightly.
+Feline nutrition is super important.
+What cats’ eat, when, and how often, are very important questions that should not be taken lightly.

 The brands of cat food you can easily get for a cheap price should raise a red flag.

-With a low quality food such as Meow Mix, you can only expect that the meat by-product is low in quality in itself (probably 90% chicken feet).
-Read more about our investigation into meat by-products and if they are bad for your cat in our article here.
+With a low-quality food such as Meow Mix, you can only expect that the meat by-product is low in quality in itself (probably 90% chicken feet).
+Read more about our investigation into meat by-products in feline nutrition and if they are bad for your cat in our article here.

 Cats are obligate carnivores, which means that they require a biologically-appropriate diet: a diet that satisfies all of their nutritional needs.

 This is why many cats develop health issues after years (months, or even weeks) spent eating only dry, low-quality, massively-produced cat food like Meow Mix.